Last updated: March 2026

 Even though we have done fair amount of traveling pre-kids — both solo and as a couple, we have been relatively unadventurous ever since Hanna was born — primarily because of Covid, we kept our trips close to home.

-The main reason we were a bit anxious was that we found very few people documenting their trips with kids online and lack of up-to-date resources in general.
+The main reason we were a bit anxious about was that we found very few people documenting their trips with kids online and lack of up-to-date resources in general.
 I suppose the reason for that is that very few tourists have traveled to China since it opened up post Covid.

 And this is why I am so excited to help people plan their holiday there — for us it became a go to place for our family holiday, and I know that with the right resources, you also can have a great trip.